wisdomlabs-si/plusplusone/README.md

 CALL apoc.cypher.runFile('file:///main/bios/initBios.cypher')
 ```

-After the scripts have loaded access graph designer application on  `http://localhost:3000`.
-You now have a graph
+After the scripts have loaded, you can access the graph designer application on  `http://localhost:3000`.
-designer with the basic functionalities to build other projects, if you wish to import some demo projects read the
+You now have a graph designer with the basic functionalities to build other projects, if you wish to import some demo projects read the
 following section.

 ### Demos